 General modeling approach

-Due to the nested structure of the data we therefore fit all regression and ANOVA-type models as generalized linear mixed models (GLMMs) with site (4 or 5 levels), year (5 to 11 levels), and bird species (x-y) as a random intercepts whenever appropriate.
+Because succession from abandoned pasture to mature forests takes decades (DeWalt et al 2003) we use a chronosequence approach.
+While there are inherent limitations to exchanging space for time in this way, chronosequences are essential and robust tools for making inferences about successional processes (Walker et al 2010).
+Due to the nested structure of the chronosequence data we fit all regression and ANOVA-type models as generalized linear mixed models (GLMMs) with site (4 or 5 levels), year (5 to 11 levels), and bird species (x-y) as a random intercepts whenever appropriate.
+This results in a partially crossed random effects structure because all pasture sites were measured in all years, and most species occurred in most sites (Baayen et al. 2008).
 Models were fit in R 3.4.4 (R Core Team 2017) using the lme4 package (Bates et al. 2015).
 Because of the relatively low number of levels to our random effects and the nested structure of the data we had to address several convergence issues.
 First, as is standard for GLMMs we centered our predictor variable “pasture age” around zero.
 Second, we used the lme4 extension blme (Chung et al. 2013).
-This package facilitates model fitting by using a modified likelihood function (?) (penalized likelihood) that is mathematically equivalent to using a weakly informative prior in a Bayesian model.
+This package facilitates model fitting by using a modified likelihood function (penalized likelihood) that is mathematically equivalent to using a weakly informative prior for the variance components in a Bayesian model.
 In particular, blme prevents variance components, such as variation between years, from erroneously being estimated as zero.
 Though this approach borrows from Bayesian approaches, inference is carried out using standard frequentists methods (Chung et al. 2013, Chung et al. 2015).
 To further avoid optimization problems we used the all_fit() function in the afex package (Singman et al. 2018) to find a numeric optimizer that would not result in convergence warnings from the lme4 package.
-The timizers that produced satisfactory results were usually Nelder_Mead and occasionally (Nelder-Mead using derivative-free optimization from the dfoptim package [Varadhan et al 2017])xxxx op.
+The optimizers that produced satisfactory results were usually Nelder_Mead and occasionally nmkb (Nelder-Mead using derivative-free optimization from the dfoptim package [Varadhan et al 2017]) .
 We confirmed that our final models met convergence criteria by checking convergence criteria as recommended in the lme4 helpfile (accessed via “?convergence” in R).

 It is sometimes recommended to simplify mixed models if random terms are not significant and to improve convergence (Matuschek et al. 2017; but see Bar et al. 2013).
 We had a priori expectations for there to be correlations within sites across years, and within years across sites, and we therefore did not feel it was appropriate to simplify our models and so used the quasi-Bayesian approach advocated by Chung et al. (2013).

 To understand how bird communities and traits changed as pastures aged we generally fit two sets of models.
 First, we did regression-style modeling of continuous change over time as pastures aged from 2 to 24 years by using a GLMM to model difference between the La Cueva (2-6 years), La Caoba (5- 9 years), Morelia (10 – 14 years), and El Corral (20-24 years) sites.
 This first set of models did not include the mature forest site (Aceitillar) because to our knowledge this site has never been significantly disturbed.
 We used this approach to model both community-level data (e.g. species richness) and species-specific trends.
 For species-level models we included species as a random effect with a random slope.
 This allowed us to model both mean change averaged across all species as well as extract species-specific intercepts and slopes (BLUPS, Robins 1989) from the random effects.